Jesper Christensen

 Jesper Christensen ([ˈjespɐ ˈkʰʁestn̩sn̩, - ˈkʰʁæs-]; born 16 May 1948) is a Danish actor.
-A veteran of European cinema, he has more recently made the transition to English language projects, including The Interpreter and Revelations.
+A veteran of European cinema, he has made the transition to English language projects, including The Interpreter and Revelations.
 He has also appeared as the mysterious villain Mr. White in the James Bond films Casino Royale, Quantum of Solace, and Spectre.

 In his home country, Christensen has won four Bodil Awards, three for Best Actor: Did Somebody Laugh?
 (1978), The Bench (2000), and Manslaughter (2005), and one for Best Supporting Actor: Barbara (1997).

 In 2006, Jesper Christensen declined the offer to receive the Knight's Cross of the Order of the Dannebrog.
 He said that he thought the entire idea of monarchy is a crime against the members of the royal family, and it does not fit with modern ideas.